sensu/sensu-docs/content/sensu-go/5.0/guides/extract-metrics-with-checks.md

 ---
-title: "How to collect and extract metrics from checks"
+title: "How to collect and extract metrics using Sensu checks"
-linkTitle: "Check Output Metric Extraction"
+linkTitle: "Collecting Service Metrics"
 weight: 35
 version: "5.0"
 product: "Sensu Go"